 The Muara Kuin floating market takes place between 5-9am every morning on a wide part of the Barito River by the Kuin Estuary, just a short boat ride from downtown Banjarmasin.

 Unlike its counterpart Lok Baintan, which is an informal gathering of villagers trading and bartering their own products to the Banjar community, the Muara Kuin market is commercially focused.
 The boats are bigger, the volumes are bigger and the pace faster.
-At one time, it was the biggest floating market in Indonesia but unfortunately in recent years the market has declined as many merchants have moved across to the adjacent land based market.
-Despite this, the Muara Kuin floating markets is still well worth a look.
+At one time, it was the biggest floating market in Indonesia but in recent years, the market has declined as many merchants have moved across to the adjacent land-based market.
+Despite this, the Muara Kuin market is still well worth a look, both on the water and on land.
 Click here for more information.

 Monkey Islands (Pulau Kembang & Pulau Kaget)